 The Living End (1992) was the first film of Araki’s that I saw, having been made aware of it after seeing an interview with the director on public television.
 The story of two HIV-positive men going on a journey to infect other people felt shockingly dark to me.
 As a cult filmmaker of the highest order, films like Splendor (1999), Kaboom (2010), and the gloriously silly Smiley Face (2007) have a small but rabid fan base.
 The Doom Generation (1995) is widely regarded as a breakthrough for Araki, but his masterpiece remains Mysterious Skin (2004).
 If ever there was an example of a filmmaker transitioning into more mature work, this is the gold standard.
 Skin was a real coming out party, no pun intended, for a filmmaker who had indie cred but was always regarded as something of an outlier in Hollywood.
 Sadly, in what seemed like his attempt to repeat that film’s artistic success, he directed White Bird in a Blizzard (2014), which was disappointingly slow.
 It’s one thing to stifle your naturally exuberant instincts as a writer/director so you can produce something serious, but unlike Mysterious Skin, he wasn’t able to successfully merge his own sensibilities with another author’s work.

 The trilogy consists of Totally F***ed Up (1993), The Doom Generation, and finally, Nowhere.
 As stated above, Doom is probably the strongest of these films, which I realize is a very subjective opinion.
-I’m a fan of Robert Altman’s mastery of ensemble pieces that don’t follow a traditional plot, so Nowhere completely works for me, yet I do tend to lean more towards works like Doom which tell a cohesive story.
+I’m a fan of Robert Altman’s mastery of ensemble pieces that don’t follow a traditional plot, so Nowhere completely works for me, yet I do tend to lean more toward works like Doom which tell a cohesive story.
 It also helps that it features three main characters, rather than nearly a dozen, like Nowhere.

-The throughline for the trilogy is actor James Duval, whose frequent appearances in Araki’s film make him a sort-of good luck charm for the director.
+The throughline for the trilogy is actor James Duval, whose frequent appearances in Araki’s films make him a sort-of good luck charm for the director.
 Duval may still be best remembered as one of Randy Quaid’s kids in Independence Day (1996), but his work in May (2002) and particularly Donnie Darko (2001) shouldn’t be overlooked.
 His character isn’t the same in each of the three films, but he does appear to be Araki’s alter ego, living and reacting to the chaos happening around him.

-For a film that frequently explores the subject of death and the end of the world, Nowhere is often hysterically funny, with an irreverant wit.
+For a film that frequently explores the subject of death and the end of the world, Nowhere is often hysterically funny, with an irreverent wit.
 After a familiar camcorder blue screen accompanies Duval’s moody narration, “L.A. is like...nowhere.
 Everybody who lives here is lost,” a nifty credits sequence against a steamy white backdrop begins, with the actors’ names floating across the screen.
 In a knowing and brilliantly cut sequence, we find Dark (Duval) masturbating in the shower, indulging in various sexual fantasies to, ahem, achieve his goal.
 The depiction of his mind quickly shifting from one sexual partner to another is a sharp observation of the way the mind is constantly racing and its own unsurprising need to stave off boredom.
 In the first of many amusing cameos by adult actors, Beverly D’Angelo shows up with a green face mask to interrupt Dark and warn him: “You pump your handle too much!
 It’s gonna wither and fall off.”

 The production design perfectly encapsulates the world of angsty teens with very little to be angsty about.
 Dark’s room has records and video equipment strewn about it while a gigantic mural of a black and white Dark with two revolvers pointed at his head looks down on all.
 He gets a call from his crush Mel (the always charming Rachel True, The Craft, Half Baked), who wears a polka-dotted pair of overalls that perfectly frame her against an equally polka-dotted wall of rainbow colors.
 She invites him out to a weird-ass L.A. coffee shop since “I just got my period.
 I’m in full-tilt pig mode.”
 He doesn’t have time since he has to finish his documentary project on someone he really cares about.
-That someone is Mel, who he convinced to doff her top, to which she warns him, “I don’t want every Wally on campus oggling my chimichangas.”
+That someone is Mel, whom he convinced to doff her top, after which she warns him, “I don’t want every Wally on campus oggling my chimichangas.”
 They all appear to be college students, but nearly all of them never seem to attend class.
 Mel’s girlfriend Lucifer (Kathleen Robertson, sending up her 90201 image) is constantly engaging in an increasingly antagonistic tit-for-tat with Dark.
 They trade barbs like “felch me” and “cram it, fur burger,” while also introducing “squirtle fungus” into the cultural lexicon.

 Dark, whose romanticized sensitive streak causes him to explain his name as “Dark, like the absence of light,” agrees to come along, where they pick up cute but shy Montgomery (Nathan Bexton, Go).
 At the goth-style eatery, complete with grey walls and black tableware, we meet a various assortment of trendy misfit teens.
-As Dark speaks at length about mortality, having had, as he incorrectly pronounces it, “a prenomination of death,” spunky Alyssa stumbles in, played by Jordan Ladd, who’d later appear in several solid horror flicks like Cabin Fever (2002), Satanic Panic (2019), and even one of the first victims in Tarantino’s Death Proof (2007).
+As Dark speaks at length about mortality, having had, as he incorrectly pronounces it, “a prenomination of death,” spunky Alyssa stumbles in, played by Jordan Ladd, who’d later appear in several solid horror flicks like Cabin Fever (2002), Satanic Panic (2019), and even as one of the first victims in Tarantino’s Death Proof (2007).
 Montgomery asks if she’s supposed to be in “Thermonuclear Catastrophes Class.”
 She speaks at length about it being “Armageddon Day” according to a radical religious sect in Southern Cambodia.

-At a nearby table, three ladies, including the brainy Dingbat (Christina Applegate, wrapping up her long-running stint on Married...with Children and whose had a very resilient career) and the sweet Egg (actress turned novelist Sarah Lassez, "Psychic Junkie") get ready to “scarf.”
+At a nearby table, three ladies, including the brainy Dingbat (Christina Applegate, wrapping up her long-running stint on Married...with Children and who's had a very resilient career) and the sweet Egg (actress turned novelist Sarah Lassez, "Psychic Junkie") get ready to “scarf.”
 They ravenously attack a delicious-looking piece of cake and then discuss whether they’ll be purging it later.
 Ah, bulimia humor.
 Applegate is quite funny, saying she promised her mom she wouldn’t for a week.
 At the other table, Mel wants to burn off her calories by rollerblading while Lucifer figures she can do a bunch of speed and not eat for 3 days.
 Is it just me, or do these kids really have their act together in the most horribly unhealthy ways possible?
 Dark isn’t interested unless it involves sad music and dark eye makeup, stating he’d “rather have my ball hairs burned off with an acetylene torch.”

 The fabulous Guillermo Diaz shows up wearing suspenders and no shirt as the flamboyant musician, Cowboy.
 Diaz’s performance here is arguably the best in the film as far as emotional depth goes.
 While the characters around him are appropriately phony and worry about meaningless shit, his few scenes reveal a depth of character and genuine pathos.
 I think of Diaz as particularly notable since he’s an openly gay man who can play straight astonishingly well.
 I realize that’s a pretty silly thing to say, but having seen him play tough guys in so many films and shows, like Freeway (1996), Half Baked (1998), Weeds, and Fresh (1994), it truly came as a shock to me that he could play such a wide variety of characters with such ease.